samuraininja84/UnityPackages/README.md

     - Based on this talk at Unite 2017 by Ryan Hipple (https://www.youtube.com/watch?v=raQ3iHhE_Kk).
     - Supports Float, Int, Bool, Vector3, & GameObject currently.
     - I plan to add more in the future as my systems require them.
+  - World Graph is my custom method of handling Scene Loading, Camera Movement, and Variables that depend on where the Player is in a Scene.
+  - Based on these videos by aartificial (https://www.youtube.com/watch?v=ZjfhGEziEEk&t=71s) and Sasquatch B Studios (https://www.youtube.com/watch?app=desktop&v=CQEqJ4TJzUk)
+    - It is unfinished and currently a 2D-only system.
+    - I'd advise against downloading it in this state.

 GitHub: Packages from repositories that are available via GitHub that I've packaged to make them easier to import or send to other people.
   - Auto Save saves scenes periodically at intervals you decide in your project settings.